Enterprise-CMCS/seatool-compare/docs/docs/services/compare.md

 If no seatool record is found with a matching id, an email indicating no record exists is sent in the same manner.

 The record is then updated in the status table to reflect the new data, and if the record is now older than 250 days and is signed, it is considered successful, if not 250 days old it will go into a waiting stage and cycle through the machine again.
-Eventually the record will be older than 250 days old and be a match or will fail
+Eventually the record will be older than 250 days old and be a match or will fail.

 #### Functions

-- A lambda function, called workflowStarter, is built.
-Its trigger is set to be the mmdl service’s dynamo stream.
+- `workflowStarter` its trigger is set to be the mmdl service’s dynamo stream.
 In this way, when a new mmdl record arrives in the table, the workflow creator is triggered.
-- The compare lambda function compares data from the two dynamo tables and performs the logic to see if a matching record exists.
+- `initStatus` puts initial record to the status table with iterations value set to 0.
+- `getMmdlData` gets mmdl record and extracts signature date and program type to be used in comparison.
+- `seatoolRecordExist` gets seatool item using id. checks if seatoolItem exists.
+- `sendNotExistAlert` checks if secrets exist for that stage. uses that secret value to define recipients for SES Alert.
+Sends does not exist alert. `putsLogEvent` logs that an email should be or would be sent for event.
+- `sendNoMatchAlert` checks if secrets exist for that stage. uses that secret value to define recipients for SES Alert.
+Sends does not match alert. `putsLogEvent` logs that an email should be or would be sent for event.
+- `compare` compares date values from mmdl and seatool record and sets "match" value of event data.
+- `updaeStatus` updates status table with state machine data and updates interations value by 1.

+#### Alerting
-- The sendAlert function handles the email notifications.
-It gets the list of recipient and source emails from secrets manager, defines the email content and initiates email sending via the [AWS SES](https://aws.amazon.com/ses/) service.
+- The `sendNotExistTask` and `sendNoMatchTask` functions handle the email notifications.
+They use the `secret-manager-lib` to get the list of recipient and source emails from secrets manager, defines the email content and initiates email sending via the [AWS SES](https://aws.amazon.com/ses/) service.
 - the email recipients and source email should be stored in secrets manager under the secret name: `[project-name]/[stage-name]/alerts` with the secret value formatted as follows:

 ```